 Please read the following information to help answer any questions you may have about our services.

-We will be waiting for you at Cusco airport for a private transfer to your hotel, please let us know your flight details at least 14 days prior to arrival.
-Look for somebody holding an orange sign reading ‘ORANGE NATION’ outside the arrivals hall.
-You must exit the terminal in order to find our representative (they cannot enter.
+We will pick you up from the airport in Cusco and take you to your hotel.
+Please let us know your flight details at least 14 days before arrival.
+Our representative will be holding an orange sign reading ORANGE Nation outside the arrivals terminal.
+You must exit the terminal to find our representative as they cannot enter.
 (Please let us know if your hotel is in the Sacred Valley so we can make the necessary arrangements).

 We will need the following information (FROM EACH PARTICIPANT in your group).
 This information is necessary to purchase the entrance tickets to Machu Picchu the train tickets: